rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/coancestry_matrices.rst

 Creating coancestry matrices from GenotypeMatrix objects
 --------------------------------------------------------

 Coancestry matrices may also be constructed from ``GenotypeMatrix`` objects.
-This can be accomplished using the ``from_gmat`` class emthod.
+This can be accomplished using the ``from_gmat`` class method.
 The code below demonstrates how to use this method to accomplish this task.

 .. code-block:: python